-When it comes to location, the highest average paycheck ($77K per year) can be spotted in Atlanta, Ga.; Nashville, Tenn. ($75K), Jackson, Miss. (about $66K), and the company's headquarter city of Birmingham, Ala. (about $56K), and Memphis, Tenn. ($54K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Gainesville, Ga. — at $35K, salaries are some of the lowest pay in the country.
-By state, the highest compensation levels appear in Arkansas, where the average salary is around $66K annually.
+When it comes to location, the highest average paycheck (around $75K per year) can be spotted in Nashville, Tenn.; Jackson, Miss. (approximately $71K), the company's headquarter city of Birmingham, Ala. (about $56K), and Memphis, Tenn. ($54K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Gainesville, Ga. — at $35K, salaries are some of the lowest in the country.
+Pay rates in the United States are highest in the state of Mississippi, where they average to $71K annually.

 Years of Experience

-Between the one and five year mark, median pay is $51K per year.
-The largest fraction of Regions Financial Corporation people (32 percent) have been working for five to nine years and earn $63K annually on average.
+Between the one and five year mark, median pay is $53K annually.
+Broken down by tenure, the largest share of Regions Financial Corporation employees (31 percent) have five to nine years of experience and earn approximately $59K per year on average.

 Certifications and Degrees

 Monetary compensation comes to $84K annually for Licensed Health Insurance Agents, far surpassing the earnings of non-credentialed workers.
 Becoming a Certified Public Accountant can certainly pay off here; those folks make $74K on average.
 At Regions Financial Corporation, employees who hold a B.A. in Bachelor of Arts (BA) receive the highest salaries at about $71K.

 When it comes to skills, employees who report Sales Management among their abilities seem to make the most, reporting a median income of $65K per year.
 It's pretty common to find people here who know Microsoft Excel; approximately one-fourth consider it a key competency.
 Some other standard skills here are Banking, Sales, and Customer Service.